varfish-org/mehari/docs/anno_strucvars.md

 The Dragen CNV caller is identified by the header line `##DRAGENVersion=<ID=dragen,Version="SW: <VERSION>, HW: <IGNORED>">`.

 - Copy number is extracted from `FORMAT/CN`.
-- Number of points is extracted from `FORMAT/PE`.
+- Number of points is extracted from `FORMAT/BC`.
+- Paired-end variant support is extracted from `FORMAT/PE`.